Hi Aunt Vadge,

 A big penis and pokey fingers can be interesting to navigate at first, but with a guy who cares about you being really horny before he puts his penis or fingers into you, this problem will sort itself out.

 Why being properly turned on saves you from a lot of damage

 Being turned on solves most mechanical problems like this, because your vagina, when swollen with blood (like a guy’s hard-on) is cushioned and responsive and wet and so so ready to have something in it.

 Your vagina opens up, expands, and is plump with blood, specifically so that sex feels amazing but also so damage doesn’t occur.

 The whole physiological process of being turned on is to transform a vagina into a state of readiness.
 If it’s not ready you have to be the boss of this, not him.

 You say when something goes in, not him.
 If you aren’t ready physically, it’s just going to hurt and cause damage, thereby defeating the purpose of the hanky panky, which is that you both like it.

 It is not only his job to make you feel good (because let’s face it, that can be hard to figure out without any instructions), it’s yours too – you guys need to talk and try things on each other and both of you figure out how to turn you on to the point where you can have not just comfortable sex, but hot, horny, dirty, rockin’ banging.
 The best sex.

 How to get properly horny so sex doesn’t hurt

-The issue is technique and horniness on your part, so I suggest you both read the links below, so that he can get a better idea of what’s cool and what’s not, while you also doing your homework and feeling more confident to say stop, slow down, let’s try something else, etc. You need to be the boss here, because this is your sexual pleasure (and vagina pain) at stake.
+The issue is technique and horniness on your part, so I suggest you both read the links I’ve shared below, so that he can get a better idea of what’s cool and what’s not.
+You also do your homework and feel more confident to say stop, slow down, let’s try something else, etc. You need to be the boss here because this is your sexual pleasure (and vagina pain) at stake.